A 2024 Guide to Xiaoliuqiu Island, a Turtle Spotting Hot Spot

 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Xiaoliuqiu is one of the gems of southern Taiwan.
-This small island off the coast of Pingtung and Kaohsiung tempts visitors with its fine beaches, coral caves, island vibes, and guaranteed opportunity to see giant sea turtles.
+This small island off the coast of Pingtung and Kaohsiung tempts visitors with its fine beaches, coral caves, island vibes, guaranteed opportunity to see giant sea turtles, and all kinds of water-based outdoor activities.

 Taiwan’s “Little Okinawa” lies a mere 12.5 km (7.8 mi) off the coast, much closer than other popular offshore Taiwanese islands like Penghu or Orchid Island (though not as close as Cijin!)
 Because of its proximity, it can easily be done as a day trip from Kaohsiung, but I definitely recommend spending at least one or two nights.
 Even from Taipei, at the opposite end of the country, you can reach it in an easy half day of travel.

-I’ve been to Xiaoliuqiu twice – once over a decade ago, and recently I visited Xiaoliuqiu for several days with my kids.
+I’ve been to Xiaoliuqiu twice – once over a decade ago, and recently I visited Xiaoliuqiu for several days with my kids (this was one of my kids’ favorite experiences in Taiwan).
 The island has become quite a bit more popular in that time, with many travelers to Taiwan adding it to their Taiwan itinerary.
 In this guide, I’m going to cover everything you need to know for visiting, including getting there, renting a scooter, where to stay, things to do, and how to go snorkeling or scuba diving with turtles.

 For more information, I also recommend checking out this this Xiaoliuqiu website by Freedivenomad, who lives on the island and teaches freediving there – he’s got loads of articles and videos covering every aspect of traveling there.